-Allwyn announced a 114.7% increase in revenue year-on-year to EUR2,05bn ($2.20bn/£1.75bn) during the second quarter.
-This was driven by its acquisitions Camelot UK Lotteries (Camelot LS) and Camelot Lottery Solutions.
+Allwyn announced a 114.7% increase year-over-year in revenues to EUR2,05bn ($2,20bn/£1,75bn).
+This was driven by the acquisitions of Camelot UK Lotteries (Camelot LS) and Camelot Lottery Solutions.

-Allwyn had already signed an agreement in January to purchase US-facing Camelot LS – now known as Allwyn LS Group.
-Both were bought from the Ontario Teachers’ Pension Plan Board (OTPP).
+Allwyn had already signed an agreement in January to purchase US-facing Camelot LS, now known as Allwyn LS Group.
+The Ontario Teachers’ Pension Plan Board (OTPP) purchased both.

-Allwyn’s performance was significantly affected by the addition of these businesses in Q2, the first quarter after the acquisitions.
+Allwyn’s Q2 performance was significantly affected by the addition of these businesses, its first quarter after the completion of the acquisitions.
 The revenue was up significantly year-on-year and adjusted EBITDA also increased.

-Chvatal stated, “I’m pleased to report Allwyn delivered another strong quarter of growth, profitability and strategy progress.”
-We delivered organic revenue growth in all markets, and saw an increase in profit and cash flow generation due to the fact that this was our first full quarter as owners of recent acquisitions.
+Chvatal stated, “I’m pleased to announce that Allwyn has delivered a quarter of solid growth, profitability, and strategic progress.”
+We delivered organic growth in all markets, and saw an increase in profits and cash flows due to the fact that this was our first quarter as owners of recent acquisitions.

-Chvatal spoke also of the ongoing digital growth within Allwyn’s company, saying that this will help drive growth on a long-term basis.
+Chvatal spoke also of the ongoing digital growth within Allwyn’s company, stating that this would help drive growth on a long-term basis.

-He said: “I’m happy to report that our good performance in existing geographies has been driven by strong growth in the digital space, where we’ve sustained our momentum in innovation and product development.”
+He said: “I’m happy to announce that our good performance across our geographies has been driven by our strong digital growth, which we have maintained our momentum for product innovation and development.”

-The group revenue reached EUR2.00bn in the three-month period ending 30 June for the first ever.
+The group revenue reached EUR2.00bn in the quarter ending 30th June for the very first time.
 EUR1,96bn of this total was gross gaming revenues, an increase of 115.3% over last year.

-Without the two Camelot purchases, the total revenue would have been EUR1.02bn.
-It was 7.1% higher than the EUR953.1m revenue of the previous year.
-EUR979.8m was gross gaming revenue.
+Without the effect of the Camelot purchases, the total revenue for the year would have been EUR1.02bn.
+It was 7.1% higher than the EUR953.1m revenue of last year.
+EUR979.8m was gross gaming revenues.

-The UK is the leading market with revenues approaching EUR1.00bn
+The UK is the leading market with revenues approaching EUR1.00billion

 Allwyn’s Q2 performance was dominated by the UK.
 The region’s revenue was EUR980.3m.
-This is all attributed to gross gaming revenues related to the National Lottery.
+This is all attributed to gaming revenues related to National Lottery.

 The Italian revenue was EUR557.0m while Greece and Cyprus revenues were EUR521.0m.
-This is due to a strong digital performance.
+This is due to a solid digital performance.

-Austria revenues reached EUR373.5m.
-Allwyn noted a strong performance in instant lotteries, casinos, video lottery terminals, and igaming.
+Austria’s revenue was EUR373.5m.
+Allwyn noted a strong performance from video lotteries, casinos, instant lottery games and igaming.
 The EuroMillions jackpot cycle was shorter, which affected the numerical lotteries.

-Allwyn also reported that its operations in the Czech Republic were successful, with its instant lottery and igaming products.
+Allwyn also reported successful operations in the Czech Republic where its instant lottery and igaming products were used.
 Allwyn LS Group also contributed EUR47.1m to the Illinois state lottery.

 Adjusted EBITDA rises 34.6%

-Allwyn didn’t publish the full financial breakdown for the quarter but did provide details about EBITDA.
+Allwyn didn’t publish the full financial breakdown for the third quarter but did provide details about EBITDA.

 The first half of the story is similar.

-In the six-month period ending 30 June, revenues almost doubled from EUR1.87bn EUR3.69bn.
-Without the impact of acquisitions, group revenue increased 11.8% to EUR2,09bn.
+In the six-month period ending 30th June, revenues almost doubled from EUR1.87bn EUR3.69bn.
+Without the impact of acquisitions, group revenues grew 11.8% to EUR2.09bn.

-Chvatal stated that “we continued to deliver solid margins and free cash flow, with only limited impact of inflation to our cost base.
-Our largest cost categories are directly related to revenue, and we focus on cost- and capital efficiency.”
+Chvatal stated that “we continued to generate strong margins, and solid cash flow, with only limited inflation impact on our cost basis, reflecting our favorable cost structure.
+Our largest cost categories are directly related to our revenue, and we focus on capital and cost efficiency.”